-10.2.3 Control system
+10.2.4 Control System

-10.2.3.1 Actuator-based event-driven PID controller
+Actuator-based event-driven PID controller

 Since this project does not use an additional automatic braking system on the cycleergometer, the use of biofeedback is necessary to control the exercise intensity.
 This means that the controller commands are sent directly to the exerciser and they must be interpreted and implemented by the exerciser as a part of the control loop.
-We use the information from two sensors installed on the pedaling system to trigger the biofeedback with a suitable delay to optimize the ability of the user to both interpret the command and to assert the appropriate amount of force on the pedals at the correct time.
-However, as the rate of output (HR) sampling is not synchronous with the rate of transmitting the controller commands (auditory signals) to the user, through the new proposed biofeedback mechanism, we needed to develop a novel control system which is different from the conventional control systems, in which the sampling rate of the system outputs is assumed to be the same as the rate of control signal transmission to the system actuators.
-This section briefly explains the novel control system designed for this project.
+We use the information from two sensors installed on the pedaling system to trigger the the biofeedback with a suitable delay to optimize the ability of the user to both interpret the command and to assert the appropriate amount of force on the pedals at the correct time.
+However, as the rate of output (HR) sampling is not synchronous with the rate of transmitting the controller commands (auditory signals) to the user, through the new proposed biofeedback mechanism, we needed to develop a novel control system which is different from the conventional control systems, in which the sampling rate of the system outputs is assumed to be the same as the rate of control system designed for this project.
 A discussion on the control system will be given later in this chapter.

-Consider a time-driven PID controller in the velocity form such as in which
+Consider a time-driven PID controller in the velocity form such as